rwaldron/particle-io/readme.md

 **servoWrite(pin, value)**

-> Sets the pin to a value between 0 and 180, where the value represents degrees of the servo horn.
-The value is converted to a PWM signal.
-PWM is available on D0, D1, A0, A1, A4, A5, A6 and A7.
+> If the value is less than 544, sets the pin to a value constrained between 0 and 180, where the value represents degrees of the servo horn.
+If the value is 545 or greater, sets the pin to a value in microseconds.

 Example:
 ```js